 Step 3 using data to swim faster

 Although the amount of data can be overwhelming, I think with a little help and patience you should be able to understand the data Smartpaddle provides in the app.
 Understanding the data does not immediately mean you also know how to fix certain numbers.
 You will need some experience for that.
 This is when a trainer or coach comes in handy.
-Only when adding step 3 to step 1 and 2, Smartpaddle can become a way to improve your results instead of being just a cool gadget.
+Only when adding step 3 (using the data) to step 1 and 2 (collecting and understanding the data), smart paddles can become a way to improve your results instead of being just a cool gadget.
 That is why I would recommend using this piece of technology only when your trainer is interested as well.
-If not, you can of course become an expert yourself as well by doing one of Smartpaddle’s courses.
+If not, you can of course become an expert yourself as well, by doing one of Smartpaddle’s courses.

 Would you like to read more reviews?
-Check all reviews!
+Check out all reviews!